tribalNerd/my-font-awesome/README.md

 * Login Status Display: All Logged In Users, Logged In - Website Only, Logged In - Admin Only  & Logged Out Users
 * Delete All Settings Option

-#### For Support & Bugs
+#### For Support, Bugs & Feature Requests

-Please [contact us directly](http://technerdia.com/help/) if you need assistance or have found a bug.
-The WordPress Support forum does not notify us of new support tickets, no idea why, so contact us directly.
-Or, view on [Github!](https://github.com/tribalNerd/my-font-awesome/) and clone/fork yourself a copy, submit an issue or request a feature!
+Please [contact us directly](http://technerdia.com/help/) or [Submit an Issue](https://github.com/tribalNerd/my-font-awesome/issues) if you need assistance, found a bug, or if you would to request a feature!

 ## Installation